odinuv/web/slides/database-design/slides.md

 <section markdown='1'>
 ## Project Assignment
 Create a web application for recording persons and contacts.
-The main goal of the application is to record persons (friend, acquaintances), their addresses, relationships and meetings.
+The main goal of the application is to record persons (friends, acquaintances), their addresses, relationships and meetings.
 Every person can have a name, nickname, age, location and contacts.
 Each person can have any number of contacts (mobile, Skype, Jabber, ....).
-A person can have more contacts of the same type (e.g. two emails).
+A person can have more contacts of the a type (e.g. two emails).
 Each person can have any number of relationships with other persons in the database.
 Each relationship should have type (friend, fiend, acquaintance, spouse, ...) and description.
-Contact and relationship types are recorded in database and can be modified by the end-user...
+Contact and relationship types are recorded in the database and can be modified by the end-user...
 </section>